sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_dc_encoder_2/README.md

 ## Additional programs

-- `motor_control`: a program to control the motor voltage using the 2 buttons on the Circuit Playround; this program does not connect to Weavly
+- `motor_control`: a program to control the motor voltage using the 2 buttons on the Circuit Playground; this program does not connect to Weavly
+- `move_forward`
+  - Move the robot forward when the right hand button on the Circuit Playground is pressed
+  - This program was created to test how the robot moves on different surfaces
+  - Contains some code to dynamically adjust the motor voltages based on observed encoder counts
+  - Does not connect to Weavly